 In case of stretch injuries, spontaneous recovery should be watched for some time.

-Reconstruction procedures may need to be done in staged manner.
+Reconstruction procedures may need to be done in a staged manner.

 Neurotization or nerve transfers can be performed to accelerate recovery from preganglionic injuries using spinal accessory nerve, intercostal nerves, and the medial pectoral nerve, usually within 6 months of the trauma.